-Any comprehensive advance directive form—whether you complete it with the help of an attorney or a good self-help resource—should cover what you need at this time, though there are a few points to consider in light of the COVID-19 crisis.
+Any comprehensive advance directive form—whether you complete it with the help of an attorney or a good self-help resource—should cover what you need at this time, though there are a few important issues to consider in light of the COVID-19 crisis.

 Making sure your health care agent can communicate with doctors.
-Most advance directive forms allow you to give your health care agent broad authority to communicate with your health care providers.
-Though in-person conversations are typical, there’s no reason this power wouldn’t include talking on the phone or using email in situations where people must maintain physical distance.
-To make this extra clear, however, you may want to amend your document to explicitly say that it’s okay for your agent to communicate with your health care providers by phone, email, video conferencing, or similar methods.
+Most advance directive forms let you give your health care agent broad authority to communicate with your health care providers.
+Though in-person conversations are common, there’s no your agent couldn’t communicate with doctors over the phone or by email in situations requiring physical distance.
+To make this extra clear, however, you could amend your document to explicitly say that it’s okay for your agent to communicate with your health care providers by phone, email, video conferencing, or similar methods.

 Finding witnesses or a notary public.
 Making sure your documents are legally binding could be tricky during this time of social distancing.
 Every state has different rules about how to finalize health care directives.
 Besides signing the document yourself, you must also have your document witnessed or notarized—in some states both.
 And you can’t have just anyone witness your documents: Many states prohibit both relatives and your health care providers from serving as witnesses.
 So how can others sign your documents while abiding by guidelines for social distancing?

-It’s far better than nothing to simply write down what you want and make sure your doctors and those who are close to you know your feelings.
+It’s far better than nothing to simply write down what you want, as discussed above, and make sure your doctors and those who are close to you know your feelings.
 If there’s no squabbling among your closest family members—those who would be legally entitled to speak for you—your wishes are likely to be respected.